 This session will feature wine and cannabis industry professionals sharing their perspective on how to get more than your fair share of attention!

-Finish the day visiting with sponsors, exhibitors and other attendees at a networking session featuring selected wines and paired hors d'oeuvres.
+Finish the day visiting with sponsors, exhibitors and other attendees at a networking session featuring hors d'oeuvres and selected wines donated by Donelan Family Wines, Francis Ford Coppola, Joseph Jewell, Kelley & Young Wines, Locals, Rodney Strong and Saini Vineyards.